visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![Plot of most mentioned people](/assets/images/plots/most_mentioned_people.png)
 ![Plot of most mentioned people by gender](/assets/images/plots/most_mentioned_by_gender.png)

-The charts show that it is mainly MPs being talked about, but several other figures also appear, including other politicians (Donald Trump, Ann Widdecombe), journalists (Laura Kuenssberg, Katie Hopkins), activists involved with Brexit (Gina Miller) and historical figures (Winston Churchill).
+The charts show that it is mainly MPs being talked about, but several other figures also appear, including other politicians (Donald Trump, Ann Widdecombe), journalists/writers (Laura Kuenssberg, Ian McEwan, Katie Hopkins), activists involved with Brexit (Gina Miller) and historical figures (Winston Churchill).